-console (config-if)# bridge multicast forbidden forward-all add ethernet e6 bridge aging-time seconds no bridge aging-time
+console (config-if)# bridge multicast forbidden forward-all add ethernet e6 bridge aging-time seconds no bridge aging-time seconds - Time is number of seconds.
+(Range: 10 - 630 seconds)

 5.4.9 bridge aging-time

 The bridge aging-time global configuration command sets the address table aging time.
 To restore the default, use the no form of the bridge aging-time command.